-Even in this spring off-season, between spring break and summer, it is unmistakable.
-Visitors are back, and it hasn’t really even started yet.
-Here’s what you can expect this summer.
+Hawaii visitors are back in bulk, and it hasn’t even really started yet.
+Here’s what you can expect this summer, but first…

 How does this impact you?

-If you can avoid summer travel and visit us in the fall, that will be so much better in terms of crowding and all other travel costs.
-See our tips on when to buy Hawaii airfare which was just updated yesterday.
+If you can avoid summer travel and visit us in the fall, that will be so much better relative to crowding and all the travel costs.
+See our tips on when to buy Hawaii airfare, which was just updated today.

-Not only will summer be busy in terms of flights, but vacation rentals and hotels are selling like pancakes, and regarding Hawaii car rentals, well you know the situation there is grim for now.
+Not only will summer be all-time busy regarding flights, but vacation rentals and hotels have been selling like hotcakes.

-Car rental prices have shot through the roof.
-Expect to find Hawaii car rentals starting at $100-$200 per day on the neighboring islands, and they go up from there!
-Honolulu prices are somewhat lower at times.
-See details in Hawaii Car Rentals: What You Need To Know in 2021.
+Regarding Hawaii car rentals, you know the situation there is still grim, at least for now as Hawaii car rental prices remain through the roof.
+Expect to find Hawaii car rentals starting at $100 or more per day on the neighboring islands, and they go up from there!
+Honolulu prices are just slightly lower at times this summer.
+See details on how to Save on Hawaii Car Rentals.

 During the peak of summer, which officially begins mid-June, the airlines together will provide a record-breaking number of seats between the mainland and Hawaii.
-We expect in total well over 1,000 weekly flights to Hawaii.
+We expect in total about 2,500 weekly flights to Hawaii each week.
 And it isn’t just more flights.
-Airlines (Delta and United, for example) have up-gauged planes, including larger widebodies and newer, spiffier models we normally expect to see on international routes.
-For now, you’ll see some of those flying instead to Hawaii.
+Airlines like Delta and United, for example, have up-gauged planes, including larger wide-bodies and the newer, spiffier models we normally expect to see only on international routes.
+Now you’ll see some of those flying instead to Hawaii.
 Carriers who have aircraft options are using them.
 Other airlines, like Alaska and Southwest, are, of course, limited by their fleets.

 United is doubling down on Hawaii and is offering hundreds of flights per week to the islands.
 So too is Delta, and not just for summer.
 Later this year, Delta will begin daily service from Atlanta to Maui, New York to Honolulu and Detroit to Honolulu.